Exterior of the Rijksmuseum in Amsterdam

 Medieval Art at the Rijksmuseum

-The first room we enter features art from the Middle Ages—and wow!
+The first room I enter features art from the Middle Ages—and wow!
 I have a soft spot for art from this period that spans from 1100 to about 1500, and the Rijksmuseum has a superb and varied collection.
 Here are a few of the knockout pieces.

 Wood Sculptures